CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 Chinatown & North Beach

-• Attractions: Dragon Gate, Portsmouth Square, City Lights Bookstore, Coit Tower (nearby)
+• Attractions: Dragon Gate, Portsmouth Square, City Lights Bookstore, and nearby Coit Tower

-• Fun Fact: North Beach is SF’s “Little Italy,” and home to the Beat Poets scene
+• Fun Fact: North Beach is SF’s “Little Italy,” and the birthplace of major Beat-era history.

 Fisherman’s Wharf & Aquatic Park